 Or elevate your yoga game by taking your practice to the water.
 The flow yoga classes at Aloha Paddle Sports in Cornelius challenge you to float on a stand-up paddleboard on Lake Norman (and try not to wobble as you move through a series of poses).
 The benefits?
 Improved concentration, balance and core strength.

 Bid farewell to gravity and the grind as you float effortlessly on 10 inches of skin-temperature saltwater.
-Dark, silent water tanks at the Floating Shanti in Fayetteville reduce sensory inputs to nearly zero, which downshifts your stress response and slows your racing mind.
+Dark, silent water tanks at Shanti Wellness in Fayetteville reduce sensory inputs to nearly zero, which downshifts your stress response and slows your racing mind.

 In Cary, escape to art-filled public spaces on 12 wooded acres at The Umstead Hotel and Spa.
 The outdoor pool feels like an Alpine spa, with a backdrop of pin oaks and a 3-acre lake.